brekkylab/ailoy-docs/blog/2025-05-23-introducing-ailoy/index.md

 # Introducing Ailoy: A Drop-in Library for LLM & Agent Development

-We’re excited to announce the launch of **Ailoy**, a lightweight library that makes it easy to integrate AI and autonomous agents into your software.
+We’re excited to announce the launch of **Ailoy**, a Drop-in Library for LLM & Agent Development.

 In recent years, LLMs and agents have become central to AI-driven applications.
 Yet for many developers, even building a proof of concept can be daunting.